 School year 2019 – 2020

 Tatiana Wilson graduated from Bristol Bay Borough School in King Salmon and will attend the University of Alaska Anchorage.
-Wilson is the daughter of Theresa Wilson who is employed by Lake and Peninsula School District.
+Wilson is the daughter of Theresa Wilson who is employed by Lake and Peninsula School District and is the AKSNA Board Treasurer.

 Wilson wrote of two inspirational school nutrition professionals in her life, “These two women have shown me so much and are a real inspiration.
 They have shown me that even small gestures can brighten up someone else’s day.
 They have also shown me that even while struggling with your own problems you can take time out and show love and compassion for other people.
 I hope to be a strong and compassionate woman like these two women.”